rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## Integration Hub

 The Integration Hub (IHUB) allows to support SGX in Kubernetes and Open stack.
-IHUB pulls the list of hosts deails from Kubernetes and then using the host infomration it pulls the SGX Data from SGX Host Verification Service and pushes it to Kubernetes.
-IHUB performs these steps on a regular basis so that the most recent SGX information about nodes is reflected in Kubernetes and Open stack.
-This integration allows Kubernetes and Open stack to schedule VMs and containers that need to run SGX workloads on compute nodes that support SGX.
+IHUB pulls the list of hosts details from Kubernetes and then using the host information it pulls the SGX Data from SGX Host Verification Service and pushes it to Kubernetes.
+IHUB performs these steps on a regular basis so that the most recent SGX information about nodes is reflected in Kubernetes and Openstack.
+This integration allows Kubernetes and Openstack to schedule VMs and containers that need to run SGX workloads on compute nodes that support SGX.
 The SGX data that IHUB pushes to Kubernetes consists of SGX enabled/disabled, SGX supported/not supported, FLC enabled/not enabled, EPC memory size, TCB status up to date/not up to date and platform-data expiry time.

 ## Key Broker Service (SKC Only)